 Introduction

 Online Progressive Rummy has charmed millions of people with its variations and twists.
+The goal of Progressive Rummy is to be the first to successfully form the required melds in each round and to finish the game with the lowest overall score.
 However, to become proficient or a winner in this rummy game you should make yourself familiar with the Progressive Rummy rules and strategy in a better way.
-In this blog, you can find the fundamental rules, strategies, and gameplay that will help you win the game and become a better player.
+In this article, you can find the fundamental rules, strategies, and gameplay that will help you win the game and become a better player.

 What is Progressive Rummy?